jyore/anki-pitch-accent-graph/README.md

 - Restart Anki

-# Run POC
+# Run It

-- Update line 62 of `testit.py` with expressiosn to generate a graphs for
-- Restart Anki
+- Open the Browser inside Anki
-- In Anki, click `Tools->TEST STUFF
+- Select any number of cards you wish to update
+- Select the "Pitch Accent Graphs" and "Bulk Add" menu options from the menu bar
+- Complete the form
-- Click 'Go'`
+- Click "ok"
-- When it finishes, a tooltip will notify you of the file names of the images created
-- Browse to your collection.media directory in Anki and view your files

 # TODO

 Items currently under development

-- Generate an image for a card from New/Edit Card
+- Generate an image for a card from New/Edit Card edit and context menus
-- Bulk Add images for a selection of cards
-- UI's and context menus
+- Configuration manager